asmagill/hammerspoon_serial/README.md

   * the serial port object if a bit size is specified, otherwise, the current setting

  Notes:
-  * the data bit size does not include any parity (if any) or stop bits.
+  * the data bit size does not include the parity (if any) or stop bits.

 ~~~lua
 serial:stopBits([bits]) -> serialPortObject | integer